 Spain’s cannabis conferences, the annual ICBC Barcelona and Spannabis trade shows, combined this year, forming a partnership that resulted in a super-conference that attracted the players, the would-be players, the wanna-be players and the curious.
 Awakening from the isolation of the Covid- forced hibernation, the conference was both a celebration, a debate and a reunion with various panels discussing a wide range of topics relevant to the industry.

-Cannavigia CEO, Luc Richner was a panel participant on the topic of supply chain strategies to forward cannabis reform together with Medpayrx’s Marguerite Arnold and master grower and Cannavigia consultant Shlomo Booklin.
+Cannavigia CEO, Luc Richner was a panel participant on the topic of supply chain strategies to forward cannabis reform together with Medpayrx’s Marguerite Arnold and consultant Shlomo Booklin.
 The discussion, that can be seen if you scroll down or click here was lively and reflected diverse opinions, playing to a packed audience.

-After the discussion we sat down with Luc Richner and Shlomo Booklin to get their impressions of Spain’s cannabis conferences.
+After the discussion both Luc Richner and Shlomo Booklin shared their impressions of Spain’s cannabis conferences.

 Why is Spain’s cannabis conference so important?